elevate0123/CSE/06 Sociology/IGNOU MSO/MSO 03 Crisp Notes - Sociology of Development.md

 #### **1. Core Principles of the Gandhian Model**

 1.  **Sarvodaya (Welfare of All):** This is the central principle.
 It stands in contrast to the utilitarian idea of "the greatest good of the greatest number," which can justify sacrificing the minority.
 Sarvodaya insists on the well-being of *all*, especially the most marginalized.
 2.  **Swaraj (Self-Rule):** Gandhi's concept of Swaraj was not just about political independence from the British.
 It meant **self-control, self-reliance, and rule over oneself**.
-True Swaraj is achieved when individuals and communities are masters of their own destiny.
+True Swaraj is achieved when individuals and communities are *masters of their own destiny*.
 3.  **Gram Swaraj (Village Self-Sufficiency):** The ideal social order for Gandhi was a nation of self-sufficient, self-governing village republics.
 Each village would produce for its own needs, have its own local governance, and be linked to other villages in a system of ever-widening, non-hierarchical circles.
 4.  **Swadeshi (Localism):** This is the principle of prioritizing the use of local goods and services.
 It is a call for economic self-reliance and a rejection of dependence on mass-produced, centralized industry.
 5.  **Trusteeship:** Gandhi's solution to class conflict.
 He argued that the wealthy should not see themselves as owners of their wealth, but as **"trustees"** who hold it in trust for the benefit of society.
 It is a call for the rich to voluntarily limit their consumption and use their surplus wealth for the common good.